 With the successful completion of the dissertation proposal and approval from the Institutional Review Board, the student then begins the data collection process.
-Students do not begin the collection of thesis or dissertation data until their proposal has been approved by all of their committee members as well as the IRB.
+Students do not begin the collection of thesis or dissertation data until their proposal has been approved by all of their committee members and the IRB.
 Students planning to use archival data should consult with their committee chairperson about the appropriate procedure for informing their committee.

-DATA COLLECTION MAY NOT BEGIN UNTIL THE APPROVAL FORM HAS BEEN RECEIVED FROM THE IRB.
+DATA COLLECTION MAY NOT BEGIN UNTIL THE APPROVAL IS RECEIVED FROMTHE IRB.